In this post, we’ll look at some of the latest features introduced in Java 10. Let’s go.

 Here’s a list of features covered in this post so you could skip to the one you don’t know about or skip this post entirely if you know them all :-)

-2. Catch Multiple Exceptions in a Single catch Block
+- Catch Multiple Exceptions in a Single

-7. Strings in switch statements
+- Strings in

 A word of caution: There’s no harm in doing things the old fashioned way if it is working.
 It is much better than rushing to use a feature that is not fully understood.
 But knowledge is power.